dalacan/amazon-bedrock-cost-optimisation-chatbot/README.md

 streamlit run app.py --server.runOnSave true
 ```
 ---
-## App Structure
+## Folder Structure
-Before we begin, here's some handy information on the chat app structure in the `app` folder.
+Before we begin, here's some key information on the files and folders which we will use for the exercise

+**Root folder**
+- `Create_knowledge_base.ipynb`: Notebook to create the Amazon Bedrock Knowledge Base for exercise 2
+- `knowledge-base-sample`: Folder that contains same sample documentation which we will load into the knowledge base

+**app** folder

 - `app.py`: Entry point script to start up the streamlit app.
 - `utils/llm.py`: Large language model class which contains function to invoke Amazon Bedrock and query an Amazon Bedrock Knowledge Base